-The word mandala comes from Sanskrit and means holy, magical or sacred circle.
+The word mandala comes from Sanskrit and means magical or sacred circle.
 Humans have always used mandalas.
-The Mayan calendar, the medicine wheel of the First Nation, Stone Henge, the Celtic spirals and the Tibetan wheel had symbols originated in mandalas.
-The mandala symbolizes the whole, the coordinated cycles of time and space, uniting the paths of heaven and earth, activating our inner power of healing, love, and peace.
+The Mayan calendar, the medicine wheel of the First Nation, Stone Henge, the Celtic spirals and the Tibetan wheel had symbols that originated in mandalas.
+The mandala symbolises the whole, the coordinated cycles of time and space, uniting the paths of heaven and earth, activating our inner power of healing, love, and peace.

 The mandala pattern celebrates the circle, one which never ends and is always beginning.
 The circle is a fundamental shape in nature.
 It is seen in the form of the sun, the full moon even in the rainbow.

 When making a mandala garden, choose an area with a diameter of around 9 metres.
-If you have a larger area you can try a diameter of 12 metres.
+If you have a larger area, you can try a diameter of 12 metres.
 With the help of a friend, mark the circle using a 4.5-meter string.
 You can use lime or ashes for the job.
 Mark the centre of the mandala with a stone.

-From the centre, mark another inner circle, with a string of 1 meter.
+From the centre, mark another inner circle with a string of 1 meter.
 This will be the centre of the mandala.
 The centrepiece can be a herb spiral, a pond, a dwarf tree even a scarecrow.

 Now mark another circle of 1.80m, forming a path that is 80cm wide.
 Divide the large circle into six equal parts.
-These lines indicate the paths that will also be at least 80cm wide.
+These lines indicate the walking path that will also be at least 80cm wide.
 Two of the paths will be the entrance/exit.
 The other four will be the “keyhole” entrances.
 These beds allow easy access to the vegetables without having to step on them.
 You can learn more about keyhole gardens here.

 Planting the mandala garden